fionn-smyth-25/pipelined-cpu/README.md

 - **MEM (Memory access)** - write results to the data memory if needed.
 - **WB (Register write back)** - write results back to register file.

 This is achieved using pipeline registers.
 Pipeline registers store important values in between stages, to facilitate multiple instructions simultaneously.
+Four pipeline registers are inserted between each stage in the data-path.

 ```
 Time (ns)      0  10  20  30  40  50  60